RealHulubulu/openCVObjectDetectionRPi/README.md

 model = cv2.dnn.readNetFromTensorflow('frozen_inference_graph.pb', 'ssd_mobilenet_v2_coco_2018_03_29.pbtxt')

+The code creates a log file for each run.

-References / Resources for more info:
+-References / Resources for more info-

 TFRecords and Protobuf
 https://halfbyte.io/33/